Doing Business for Good: Why We’re Getting Certified (and Why You Might Want To, Too)

 At WorkLife, we’ve always believed that business can be a force for good,

 that workspaces and the people within them can strengthen communities, build connections, and contribute to something bigger than profit.
-Over the past couple of years, we’ve taken steps to make that commitment official by applying for B Corp and Social Traders certification, and by becoming a proud member of SECNA – the Social Enterprise Council of NSW and ACT.
+Over the past couple of years, we’ve taken steps to make that commitment official by applying for B Corp and Social Traders certification, joining SECNA, and beginning the process of aligning with the People and Planet First global framework.

-It’s been a revealing and sometimes challenging process, but one that’s helped us sharpen our focus on what it really means to do business for good.
+It’s been a revealing and sometimes challenging journey, but one that’s helped us sharpen our focus on what it really means to do business for good.

 Why We Decided to Get Certified